-Lecture contact hours (incl. seminars, discussions) No Topic full-time studies part-time studies distance learning 293.
+Lecture contact hours (incl. seminars, discussions) No Topic full-time studies part-time studies distance learning 297.
 Introduction.
 HTML, language syntax.
-4 2 1 294.
+4 2 1 298.
 HTML Tag groups.
 Usage of tags.
 Tag attributes and parameters.
-4 2 1 295.
-Types of documents.
-Validation of HTML documents.
-2 1 1
+4 2 1

 Taking into account the needs of the group/students, interests, previous and existing level of knowledge and understanding, the number of contact hours and sequence of topic can be adjusted in the plan